Guide

 Turnover Rate

 The turnover rate of employees hired through the program is also an important indicator.
-This involves looking at the number of resignations within a certain period after hiring.
-A low turnover rate indicates that the hired candidates are satisfied and well-integrated into the company.
+Here, the number of resignations within a certain period after hiring is considered.
+A low turnover rate indicates that the hired candidates are satisfied and well integrated into the company.

 Goal Achievement

 Companies should define clear goals for their employee referral program.
-These can, for example, consist of receiving a certain number of recommendations per year, reducing turnover, or strengthening the employer brand.
+These can include, for example, receiving a certain number of recommendations per year, reducing the turnover rate, or strengthening the employer brand.
 Goal achievement can be monitored through regular review and adjustment of measures.

 Set Focus